Brandenburg-class frigate: General characteristics and machinery

-Signature reduction measures influenced the design, reducing the ships radar signature to a tenth of that of the Bremen-class frigate.
+Signature reduction measures influenced the design, reducing the ships radar signature to a tenth of that of the Bremen-class frigates.

 Armament

 The primary anti-submarine weapons are Mark 46 torpedoes carried by the Sea Lynx helicopters stationed on board of the frigates.
 The torpedoes can also be launched from two twin launchers located behind the ships' funnels.

 For defense against anti-ship missiles and aircraft, two Mark 41 vertical launching system modules with 8 cells each, 16 in total are located in front of the bridge.
 They can accommodate 16 NATO Sea Sparrow missiles or up to 64 of the more modern Sea Sparrow-derived ESSM with a range of more than 50 km.
 Four ESSM can be packaged in a single cell.
 Space is reserved for two additional Mk 41 modules, however it has not been utilised.
-Two Mark 49 rolling airframe missile (RAM) launchers with 21 missiles each are dedicated to short range air defence against missiles.
+Two Mark 49 rolling airframe missile (RAM) launchers with 21 missiles each are dedicated to short range air defense against missiles.
 They are located in the ships' fore and aft.

-Two quadruple launchers for 8 Harpoon anti-ship missiles are located between main mast and funnels.
-They replaced two double launchers for 4 MM38 Exocet missiles.
+Two quadruple launchers for eight Harpoon anti-ship missiles are located between main mast and funnels.
+They replaced two double launchers for four MM38 Exocet missiles.

 An OTO Melara 76 mm compact naval gun is located in front of the frontal RAM launcher.
 The ships also feature two MLG27 autocannons which replaced the previous Rh-202, as well as four machine guns.